yutclubza/YutClubZa/Helium-Wiki.md

 * **Some Sony devices** - If you're seeing an issue where Helium is asking for a desktop password, and your device is _not_ encrypted, then you're hitting a known issue with some Sony devices.
 There is something in the firmware of these devices that prevents Helium from working.
 * **Asus Transformer** line of devices.
 Some Transformers have an issue in the firmware that causes a Helium backup or restore process to hang.
 There is no fix or workaround for devices running stock ROM's.

+# Known Problematic Applications (errors during backup/restore)

+* All Google apps.
+* Entire Plants V. Zombies Franchise
+* Need for Speed Franchise
+* Candy Crush
+* Simpsons Tapped Out
+* Furby Boom

 # Common Helium Desktop Related Issues

+## Having to enable a device even though a Premium licence key has been purchased.
+The issue that you are seeing is not an issue at all.
+Since you are using a non-root device, you need to enable Helium at every reboot of the device.
+This is a limitation in Android itself, as it flushes the ADB backup permissions at every boot.
+Having the premium key doesn't change this fact.

 ## Helium Desktop App Installation Errors and solutions - Windows